openebs/velero-plugin/README.md

 During the first backup iteration of a schedule, full data of the volume will be backed up.
 For later backup iterations of a schedule, only modified or new data from the previous iteration will be backed up.

-### To restore from a schedule
+### Restoring from a scheduled backup
-Since backups taken are incremental for a schedule, order of restoring data is important.
+Since backups taken are incremental for a schedule, the order of restoring data is important.
 You need to restore data in the order of the backups created.

 For example, below are the available backups for a schedule:
 ```